 “Been” is never used alone.
 It always needs a helper: have, has, or had.

-Common structures children will hear and use:
+Common structures youngsters will hear and apply:

 “Have you ever been…?” → “Yes, I have been to the zoo.”